glycodynamics/Tutorial-PyMOL/README.md

 • ```util.ss```       : Legacy secondary structure assignment routine. **Don't use**.

 ## 2.7 Rendering
 High-resolution photos fit for publication can be prepared by rendering images using ```ray``` in PyMOL.
-Please note that the ray command can take some time (up to several minutes, depending on image complexity, size, and computer power).
+Please note that the ray command can take some time (up to several minutes, depending on image complexity, size, and computer power). \
-**Ray Use**
+**Ray Use:**\
 ```
 ray [width,height [,renderer [,angle [,shift ]]]
 ```